Project-HINATA/segatools-banafix/doc/config/common.md

 You can modify environment variable `SEGATOOLS_CONFIG_PATH` to another path.

-For example, You can have a another start.bat with following code in it, Then you can copy `segatools.ini` to `another_config.ini` but with different dns host in it
+For example, You can have another `start.bat` with following code in it, Then you can copy `segatools.ini` to `another_config.ini` but with different dns host in it
 ```bat
 set SEGATOOLS_CONFIG_PATH=.\another_config.ini